IN DIFFICULT TIMES, TURN TO THE STARS

 If our poems are good enough (and we can work on them to make them so) then others will enjoy them - as they will, without doubt, enjoy Patrick's own special offerings...

-They are lovely, lively, happy events.
+My Poetry Talks and Workshops are lovely, lively events.
 One springs easily to mind.
 I gave two mornings of Readings and Workshops at ACE - Arundel C of E Primary School.
 I began by reading from WITHIN THE GLADE.
 Suddenly, there were children all round me.
 They snatched the book from my hands (I didn't mind a bit!) and read poems for themselves.
 In the second part of each session, they wrote poems for me.
 All had merit; some were extremely beautiful as well as original.

 On the second day, I noticed a little girl tucked in the corner of our room, trying not to be seen.
 I asked her to come over and read a poem.
 Reluctantly, she got up and stood beside me.
 "You don't really want to read, do you?"
 She shook her head, hard.
 At break, suddenly I found her standing before me, eyeball to eyeball (I was sitting).
 Then, firmly, she said "I've unzipped my lips"!!!
 I made a guess at what it meant.
 After break, Hannah was the star of the writing session.
 She was helping other children with words and phrases.
 I might just as well not have been there!